402 pointsby pavel_lishin11 days ago12 comments

 It would be, but both mass media and people attention spans have changed, so it would be very different in a lot of ways.

-• chneu36 minutes ago
+• alfiedotwtf9 days ago

 It's pretty wild how "normalized" it got within my generation.